 Over the next two years, the name was shortened to the Vail Foundation.
 Then, in December 1983, the name was officially changed to the Vail Valley Foundation in order to “reflect the scope of activities within the Foundation that are directed at the entire Vail Valley area.”

-Since those early days, the Vail Valley Foundation has continued to develop and produce programs, events and projects, all in support of the organization’s mission to enhance and sustain the quality of life in the Vail Valley by providing leadership in the arts, athletics, and education.
+Since those early days, the Vail Valley Foundation has continued to develop and produce programs, events and projects, all in support of the organization’s mission to enhance the quality of life in the Vail Valley through arts, athletics, and education.